 Stigler in Haskell County, Oklahoma — The American South (West South Central)

 Location.
-35° 15.221′ N, 95° 7.46′ W. Marker is in Stigler, Oklahoma, in Haskell County.
-Marker is on East Main Street (Oklahoma Route 9) just east of SE 2nd Street, on the right when traveling east.
-Marker is located near the northwest corner of the Haskell County Courthouse grounds.
+35° 15.654′ N, 95° 3.754′ W. Marker is in Stigler, Oklahoma, in Haskell County.
+Marker is at the intersection of State Highway 9 and Tamaha Road, on the right when traveling west on State Highway 9.
 Touch for map.
-Marker is at or near this postal address: 202 East Main Street, Stigler OK 74462, United States of America.
+Marker is in this post office area: Stigler OK 74462, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 11 miles of this marker, measured as the crow flies.
 Battle of the J.R.
 Williams (here, next to this marker); In Memory of the Early Choctaw Settlers (approx. 3˝ miles away); Haskell County World War Memorial (approx. 3˝ miles away); Unmarked Settlers' Graves Monument (approx. 3˝ miles away); a different marker also named Tamaha Jail and Ferry Landing (approx. 10˝ miles away).

 Regarding Tamaha Jail and Ferry Landing.
 Actual town of Tamaha is approximately 10 miles NNW of marker location.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on August 22, 2014, by Michael Manning of Woodlawn, Tennessee.
 This page has been viewed 372 times since then and 4 times this year.
 Photo 1. submitted on August 22, 2014, by Michael Manning of Woodlawn, Tennessee. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?